Are you passionate about human rights? We can give you the tools and experience you

-- In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they fulfill one of the above requirements.
+In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they fulfill one of the above requirements.

-- Online graduate degree application with graduate degree application fee
+- Including the graduate degree application fee

-- Academic transcripts from each college or university that you have attended
+Transcripts from each college or university that you have attended

-- If you have been out of college for at least three years, you may submit current letters of reference from employment supervisors or others affiliated with your employment who can attest to their ability to perform successfully and professionally and to the likelihood of success in a graduate program.
+- If you have been out of college for at least three years, you may submit current letters of reference from employment supervisors or others affiliated with your employment who can attest to your ability to perform successfully and professionally and to the likelihood of your success in a graduate program.

 - The statement should specifically address your interest in the program, career goals, commitment to human rights principles and practices, and current skills and experiences relative to your current or intended career in human rights.

-- Résumé or curriculum vitae
+Résumé or curriculum vitae

-International applicants must also submit results from either TOEFL (minimum score of 100) or IELTS (minimum score in Band Seven) unless they have received a college or university degree from a U.S. institution or an institution in a country whose official language is English.
+International applicants must also submit results from either TOEFL (minimum score of 100) or IELTS (minimum score in Band Seven), unless they have received a college or university degree from a U.S. institution or an institution in a country whose official language is English.